worktheclock/replit.github.io/Teams/TeachYourKid.md

 <hr>

 **A note on privacy:** Especially if your child is young, you're probably worried about privacy and data protection.
 In many countries, storing and processing personal data of minors is treated differently.
-We'll be using [repl.it teams](https://repl.it/teams) which includes an anonymous invite feature that allows you to invite your child to create a fully anonymous account.
+In the USA, there are regulations concerning anyone under the age of 13.
+You can use our Teams for Education package from [repl.it teams](https://repl.it/teams) which includes an anonymous invite feature.
+This allows you to invite your child to create a fully anonymous account.
 You can find more information on invitations and the privacy invite links [here](https://docs.repl.it/Teams/Invitations)
 <hr>

 ## The benefits of teaching children to code